 - To access the AusVELS Level 9 and 10 resource and all related PowerPoint presentations, see: Catching On Later - Years 9 and 10

-.
+- Another resource to support delivery of a comprehensive sexuality education program is Building Respectful Relationships: Stepping Out Against Gender-Based violence.
 This resource includes a set of teaching and learning activities aimed at students in Years 8 and 9 based on the key themes of gender, power, violence and respect.
-For more information and to access this resource see: Fuse
+For more information and to access this resource see:

 Other useful resources